JuliaApproximation/ApproxFun.jl/README.md

 # References

+S. Olver & A. Townsend (2013), A fast and well-conditioned spectral method, SIAM Review, 55:462Ð489.

-S. Olver & A. Townsend,  (2013), Fast inverse transform sampling in one and two dimensions, arXiv:1307.1223.
+S. Olver & A. Townsend  (2013), Fast inverse transform sampling in one and two dimensions, arXiv:1307.1223.